KatoTimothy/inventory-booking-app-next/README.md

 # Inventory Booking Management App
-A minimal inventory booking management app
+A minimal Inventory Booking Management app

 ### Features:
 1. User is able to select bookable Item and view the corresponding details like days and sessions it is available for booking